ms166/dotfiles/README.md

     * You might have to add this line to `.bash_profile`, if the environment variables do not automatically update during login.

 ## Applications using GTK-Themes
 * If you've set a particular theme for the system, for example, a dark one, then other applications may use the system's theme even when you don't want it to.
-This happens with firefox.
 To fix it, you have to modify application specific config files and explicitly mention not to use the system's theme.
 * For firefox, edit the file `/usr/share/applications/firefox.desktop`:
     * Change the line `Exec=/usr/lib/firefox/firefox %u` to `Exec=bash -c 'GTK_THEME=" " /usr/lib/firefox/firefox %u'`.
+* For `libreoffice-TYPE`, where `TYPE` can be `base`, `calc`, etc., edit the file `/usr/share/applications/libreoffice-calc.desktop`
+    * Change the first line containing the word `Exec`, with:
+        * `Exec=bash -c 'GTK_THEME=Adwaita:light libreoffice --calc %U'`